sudo-self/Rpi-shairport-sync/FEDORA.md

 ```
 ## Install Toolchain and Libraries

-Note that the last three steps are optional, though you must select one of them.

 ```
 # yum install make automake gcc gcc-c++
 # yum install autoconf automake avahi-devel libconfig-devel openssl-devel popt-devel soxr-devel

-# yum install alsa-lib-devel # perform this step if you intend to build the ALSA back end
+# yum install alsa-lib-devel # for the ALSA back end -- used in this build
-# yum install pulseaudio-libs-devel # perform this step if you intend to build the PulseAudio back end
-# yum install pipewire-devel # perform this step if you intend to build the PipeWire back end

 ```
+(To build the PipeWire backend, install the `pipewire-devel` library; for the PulseAudio backend, you'll need the `pulseaudio-libs-devel` library.)

 For AirPlay 2 operation, extra libraries must be installed.
 Before taking this step, once again please ensure the you have [enabled](https://docs.fedoraproject.org/en-US/quick-docs/setup_rpmfusion) RPM Fusion software repositories at least to the "Free" level.
-If this is not done, [ffmpeg](https://ffmpeg.org) libraries will be installed that lack a suitable AAC decoder, preventing Shairport Sync from working.
-(Check the situation using [this troubleshooting hint](https://github.com/mikebrady/shairport-sync/blob/development/TROUBLESHOOTING.md#aac-decoder-issues-airplay-2-only).)
+If this is not done, ffmpeg libraries will be installed that lack a suitable AAC decoder, preventing Shairport Sync from working.

 Install the extra libraries with the following command:
 ```
 # yum install ffmpeg ffmpeg-devel libplist-devel libsodium-devel libgcrypt-devel libuuid-devel vim-common